BioJulia/BioMakie.jl/README.md

 ![Image of struc](https://github.com/kool7d/BioMakie.jl/blob/master/examples/2vb1.png)

 To view the alpha shape (a mesh algorithm) of a PDB structure, use the `viewalphashape` function with a PDB ID.
-The current version requires the use of PyCall/Conda, the python interoperation package.
-The following code imports and attempts to set up PyCall/Conda, then plots the alpha shape and returns a StructureView with the scene and layout.
+The current version requires the use of PyCall/Conda, the python interoperation package. **The following code imports and attempts to set up PyCall/Conda**, then plots the alpha shape and returns a StructureView with the scene and layout.
 ```julia
 julia> sa = viewalphashape("2VB1")
 ```